 According to the 2018 Homeless Count, there were 286 people experiencing homelessness in Kelowna.
 The city's shelters are consistently over capacity.
 There is a need to provide homes for people as a safer and more stable option than living on the streets and in shelters.

 The proposal for 2025 Agassiz Road, which BC Housing purchased in May 2018, is to develop permanent housing with supports for Kelowna residents who are experiencing or at risk of experiencing homelessness.
-A non-profit housing operator will be identified soon.

 What is supportive housing?